 - During winter weather situations, volunteers may use their own judgment regarding whether to volunteer.
-Please notify Volunteer Services staff or service department as soon as possible if you will not be volunteering on your scheduled day due to weather. - There may be instances when Volunteer Services closes the department due to inclement weather.
+Please notify Volunteer Services department as soon as possible if you will not be volunteering on your scheduled day due to weather. - There may be instances when Volunteer Services closes the department due to inclement weather.